kylessecretgithub/PaymentGateway/README.md

 Please ensure you have powershell and the .NET CLI installed.
 This application is available for testing locally using powershell and swagger.
   1. Run the LocalTestingRunner.ps1 script using powershell
   2. Navigate towards https://localhost:5001/index.html in your browser of choice and use swagger to interact with the API
+  3. Authenticate yourself with the required scope by clicking on the lockpad at the top right of the screen and use Merchant for client id and secret for the secret.

 The fake bank api has been programmed to respond with certain responses to enable testing.
 The behaviours are configured by switching the amount property in the payment request.
 Behaviours: